rmrk-team/evm/docs/RMRK/utils/RMRKEquipRenderUtils.md

 function equippedChildrenOf(address parentAddress, uint256 parentId, uint64 parentAssetId) external view returns (struct IRMRKEquippable.Equipment[] equippedChildren)
 ```

-Used to get the child&#39;s assets and slot parts pairs, identifying parts the said assets can be equipped into.
+Used to get information about the current children equipped into a specific parent and asset.

-*Reverts if child token is not owned by an NFT.The full `IRMRKEquippable.Equipment` struct looks like this:  [       assetId       childAssetId       childId       childEquippableAddress  ]*
+*The full `IRMRKEquippable.Equipment` struct looks like this:  [       assetId       childAssetId       childId       childEquippableAddress  ]*

 #### Parameters